Table of contents

 Only medical cannabis is permissible in Miami.
 In June 2015, Miami-Dade County commissioners approved by a 10–3 vote a plan to allow civil citations to be issued for possession of up to 20 grams of cannabis.
 Persons issued a citation are required to pay a $100 fine or perform two days of community service.

-Did you know, Orlando is one of the more cannabis-friendly cities in Orlando.
+Did you know, Orlando is one of the more cannabis-friendly cities in Florida.
 Still, you cannot smoke cannabis in public, and those who wish to use smokeable preparations need a physician’s form stating they can do so.

 Tampa too is one of the more cannabis-friendly cities in Florida, with several jurisdictions decriminalizing cannabis, but there are groups in Tampa that are opposed to recreational cannabis.